Is Squarespace Good for SEO?

 On the negative side, you have limited control over performance optimization.
 You cannot minify CSS or JavaScript beyond what Squarespace does automatically, you cannot use server-side caching plugins, and some templates load more code than necessary for simple pages.

 The biggest thing you can control is image file size.
-Always compress images before uploading - use tools like TinyPNG or Squoosh to reduce file sizes without visible quality loss.
+Always compress images before uploading, use tools like TinyPNG or Squoosh to reduce file sizes without visible quality loss.
 Large unoptimized images are the most common cause of slow Squarespace sites.

 Squarespace Good for SEO - cartoon of a man facing his computer desk